csoneson/ExploreModelMatrix/README.md

 explore a design matrix.
 In particular, given a table with sample information and a design formula, `ExploreModelMatrix` will illustrate the fitted values (or, more generally, the value of the linear predictor) for each combination of input variables, simplifying understanding and generation of contrasts.
+A number of other visualizations are also included in the interactive interface, particularly simplifying the interpretation of linear models.

 `ExploreModelMatrix` is still under development and we welcome feedback.
 Please open an issue if you encounter unexpected behaviour.